 At West Ewell Primary School and Nursery, we have an inclusive school approach which supports all learners engaging in activities together - all children are fully integrated into school life, both inside and outside of the classroom.
-Differentiation and assessment is embedded in our curriculum and practice and reasonable adjustments are made to teaching approaches and resources in order to include and support all learners to access the curriculum.
+Adaptive teaching and assessment are embedded in our curriculum and practice.
+Reasonable adjustments are made to teaching approaches and resources in order to include and support all learners to access the curriculum.

 What are Special Educational Needs and Disabilities?

 Special Educational Needs and Disabilities (often referred to as ‘SEN’ or ‘SEND’) is a term used to describe learning difficulties or disabilities that make it harder for a child to learn compared to children of the same age.